RDixon333/Escape_the_Room/README.md

 Javascript will do most of the heavy lifting, while HTML and a small bit of CSS will make it somewhat appealing to look at.

+[UPDATE 6/25/18]

+Well, it's that time again.
+I've implemented a script that is supposed to load an image from flickr, but it doesn't seem to work at all even though it's written correctly.
+Not sure why.
+But I'm out of time, so I'm going to have to call it here.

+In hindsight, I wish I was able to dedicate more time to this project (and indeed the course as well), as I definitely felt a bit overwhelmed with how much the class presented relative to my other courses.
+That said, I've taken quite a bit away, philosophically speaking, about the programmer's mindset.
+They're definitely people I respect, because they must deal with failure endlessly.

+I find that to be an invaluable lesson.

 [UPDATE 6/13/18]
 _______________